Musish/Musish/README.md

 # (Apple) Musi.sh
-"If it were a phising attack, I'd fall for it."

 ### Apple Music... ish
 Frustrated by the lack of access to the greatest bangers in our ever-growing music libraries (when away from our laptops and bound to the confines of work computers) we decided to create the single greatest web-based music client for Apple Music.
 Apple doesn't provide one officially which greatly helped to be honest with you...

+"If it was a phising scam, I'd fall for it." - W. Konrad Chlupka

 ## What it does
 Plays music.
 Without hassle.
 In a web browser.
 With your Apple ID.
 Revolutionary.